matomo-org/developer-documentation/docs/generated/master/Hooks.md

 ### Tracker.recordAction
-_Defined in [Piwik/Tracker/Action](https://github.com/piwik/piwik/blob/master/core/Tracker/Action.php) in line [333](https://github.com/piwik/piwik/blob/master/core/Tracker/Action.php#L333)_
+_Defined in [Piwik/Tracker/Action](https://github.com/piwik/piwik/blob/master/core/Tracker/Action.php) in line [315](https://github.com/piwik/piwik/blob/master/core/Tracker/Action.php#L315)_

-Triggered after successfully logging an action for a visit.
+Triggered after successfully persisting a [visit action entity](/guides/persistence-and-the-mysql-backend#visit-actions).

 Callback Signature:
-<pre><code>function($trackerAction = $this, $info)</code></pre>
+<pre><code>function($trackerAction = $this, $visitAction)</code></pre>

 - `Action` `$tracker` Action The Action tracker instance.

-- `array` `$info` An array describing the current visit action.
-Includes the following information: - **idSite**: The ID of the site that we are tracking. - **idLinkVisitAction**: The ID of the row that was inserted into the log_link_visit_action table. - **idVisit**: The visit ID. - **idReferrerActionUrl**: The ID referencing the row in the log_action table that holds the URL of the visitor's last action. - **idReferrerActionName**: The ID referencing the row in the log_action table that holds the name of the visitor's last action. - **timeSpentReferrerAction**: The number of seconds since the visitor's last action.
+- `array` `$visitAction` The visit action entity that was persisted.
+Read [this](/guides/persistence-and-the-mysql-backend#visit-actions) to see what it contains.

 ### Tracker.recordEcommerceGoal
-_Defined in [Piwik/Tracker/GoalManager](https://github.com/piwik/piwik/blob/master/core/Tracker/GoalManager.php) in line [415](https://github.com/piwik/piwik/blob/master/core/Tracker/GoalManager.php#L415)_
+_Defined in [Piwik/Tracker/GoalManager](https://github.com/piwik/piwik/blob/master/core/Tracker/GoalManager.php) in line [421](https://github.com/piwik/piwik/blob/master/core/Tracker/GoalManager.php#L421)_

-This hook is called after recording an ecommerce goal.
-You can use it for instance to sync the recorded goal with third party systems. `$goal` contains all available information like `items` and `revenue`.
-`$visitor` contains the current known visit information.
+Triggered after successfully persisting an ecommerce conversion. _Note: Subscribers should be wary of doing any expensive computation here as it may slow the tracker down._

 Callback Signature:
-<pre><code>function($goal, $visitorInformation)</code></pre>
+<pre><code>function($conversion, $visitInformation)</code></pre>

+- `array` `$conversion` The conversion entity that was just persisted.
+See what information it contains [here](/guides/persistence-and-the-mysql-backend#conversions).

+- `array` `$visitInformation` The visit entity that we are tracking a conversion for.
+See what information it contains [here](/guides/persistence-and-the-mysql-backend#visits).

 ### Tracker.recordStandardGoals
-_Defined in [Piwik/Tracker/GoalManager](https://github.com/piwik/piwik/blob/master/core/Tracker/GoalManager.php) in line [780](https://github.com/piwik/piwik/blob/master/core/Tracker/GoalManager.php#L780)_
+_Defined in [Piwik/Tracker/GoalManager](https://github.com/piwik/piwik/blob/master/core/Tracker/GoalManager.php) in line [791](https://github.com/piwik/piwik/blob/master/core/Tracker/GoalManager.php#L791)_

-This hook is called after recording a standard goal.
-You can use it for instance to sync the recorded goal with third party systems. `$goal` contains all available information like `url` and `revenue`.
+Triggered after successfully recording a non-ecommerce conversion. _Note: Subscribers should be wary of doing any expensive computation here as it may slow the tracker down._

 Callback Signature:
-<pre><code>function($newGoal)</code></pre>
+<pre><code>function($conversion)</code></pre>

+- `array` `$conversion` The conversion entity that was just persisted.
+See what information it contains [here](/guides/persistence-and-the-mysql-backend#conversions).

 ### Tracker.Request.getIdSite
 _Defined in [Piwik/Tracker/Request](https://github.com/piwik/piwik/blob/master/core/Tracker/Request.php) in line [318](https://github.com/piwik/piwik/blob/master/core/Tracker/Request.php#L318)_

-Triggered when obtaining the ID of the site that is currently being tracked.
-This event can be used to modify the site ID from what is specified by the **idsite** query parameter.
+Triggered when obtaining the ID of the site we are tracking a visit for.
+This event can be used to change the site ID so data is tracked for a different website.

 Callback Signature:
 <pre><code>function(&amp;$idSite, $this-&gt;params)</code></pre>

 - `int` `$idSite` Initialized to the value of the **idsite** query parameter.
 If a subscriber sets this variable, the value it uses must be greater than 0.

-- `array` `$params` The entire array of request parameters passed with this tracking request.
+- `array` `$params` The entire array of request parameters in the current tracking request.

 ### Tracker.setTrackerCacheGeneral
-_Defined in [Piwik/Tracker/Cache](https://github.com/piwik/piwik/blob/master/core/Tracker/Cache.php) in line [150](https://github.com/piwik/piwik/blob/master/core/Tracker/Cache.php#L150)_
+_Defined in [Piwik/Tracker/Cache](https://github.com/piwik/piwik/blob/master/core/Tracker/Cache.php) in line [154](https://github.com/piwik/piwik/blob/master/core/Tracker/Cache.php#L154)_

-Triggered before the general tracker cache is saved to disk.
-This event can be used to add extra content to the cace.
+Triggered before the [general tracker cache](/guides/all-about-tracking#the-tracker-cache) is saved to disk.
+This event can be used to add extra content to the cache.

-Data that is used during tracking but is expensive to compute/query should be cached so as not to slow the tracker down.
+Data that is used during tracking but is expensive to compute/query should be cached to keep tracking efficient.
 One example of such data are options that are stored in the piwik_option table.
-Requesting data on each tracking request means an extra unnecessary database query on each visitor action.
+Querying data for each tracking request means an extra unnecessary database query for each visitor action.
+Using a cache solves this problem.

 **Example**